airis4d/CASSPER/README.md

 The **TSaved** folder containing the trained weights for different proteins obtained from CASSPER can be found [here](https://drive.google.com/drive/folders/1Vi4N8RSObD6Oa_pCRcyZ2MS8WzbDT-7b?usp=sharing "Google Drive").
 If prediction without training is to be done, the folder **TSaved**, containing the saved weights, should be added into the respective protein folder in **Train_and_Predict** folder.

+### Detailed instructions about using CASSPER
+Please see the detailed instructions about labelling, training and prediction mentioned in README files of the respective subfolders.

 ### Setting up CASSPER